versett/quip-mass-exporter/README.md

 # Quip Mass Exporter

 ## What is this?
 The popular [Quip app](https://quip.com/) is great for note-taking and documents, but only allows you to export your documents one by one.
-This tool hooks into their API and allows you to export all of your documents at once into Markdown and HTML.
+This tool hooks into their API and allows you to export all of your documents at once into Markdown, HTML, and ether DOCX, XLSX, or PDF (depending on Quip's internal file type).

 ## Installation
-1. `brew update && brew install node`
-1. `brew install yarn`
+1. Install node10+ and yarn.
 1. `yarn install`

 ## Use
 1. Generate a personal access token for the Quip API here: https://quip.com/api/personal-token
 1. Run `node index.js '<token>'`
 1. This will dump all your documents into an `output/` folder

+**NB.
+Because this script generates 3 files per quip document _while_ respecting Quip's rate limits, expect it to take a long time if you have a lot of files in you shared folder.
+On a 4500 file shared folder, it took 5+ hours.**

 ## License
 Copyright 2017 Ben Makuh